dscripka/openWakeWord/README.md

 Currently, openWakeWord only supports English, primarily because the pre-trained text-to-speech models used to generate training data are all based on english datasets.
 It's likely that speech-to-text models trained on other languages would also work well, but non-english models & datasets are less commonly available.

 Future release road maps may have non-english support.
 In particular, [Mycroft.AIs Mimic 3](https://github.com/MycroftAI/mimic3-voices) TTS engine may work well to help extend some support to other languages.

+# FAQ

+**Is there a Docker container for openWakeWord?**
+- While there isn't an official Docker container, [a contributor has created one](https://github.com/dalehumby/openWakeWord-rhasspy) that works very well!

+**Can openWakeWord be run in a browser with javascript?**
+- While the ONNX runtime [does support javascript](https://onnxruntime.ai/docs/get-started/with-javascript.html), much of the other functionality required for openWakeWord models would need to be ported.
+This is not currently on the roadmap, but please open an issue/start a discussion if this feature is of particular interest.

+**Why are there three separate models instead of just one?**
+- Separating the models was an intentional choice to provide flexibility and optimize the efficiency of the end-to-end prediction process.
+For example, with separate melspectrogram, embedding, and prediction models, each one can operate on different size inputs of audio to optimize overall latency and share computations between models.
+It certainly is possible to make a combined model with all of the steps integrated, though, if that was a requirement of a particular use case.

+**I still get a large number of false activations when I use the pre-trained models, how can I reduce these?**
+- First, review the [recommendations for usage](#recommendations-for-usage) and ensure that these options do not improve overall system accuracy.
+Second, experiment with [custom verifier models](#user-specific-models), if possible.
+If neither of these approaches are helping, please open an issue with details of the deployment environment and the types of false activations that you are experiencing.
+We certainly appreciate feedback & requests on how to improve the base pre-trained models!

 # License